evanwill/_drafts/_notes/ruby-notes.md

 On Windows I always use [RubyInstaller](https://rubyinstaller.org/), which seems to work well.

-On Linux, I have often used the version in the distro repositories (Ubuntu: `ruby-full`), but this is usually fairly out-of-date and can cause some headaches (such as requiring `sudo` to install gems).
+On Linux, I have tried the version in the distro repositories (Ubuntu: `ruby-full`), but this is usually fairly out-of-date and can cause some headaches (such as requiring `sudo` to install gems).
+On Ubuntu 19.10 `ruby-full` will be version 2.5.1.

+A better, easy alternative is to use the official [Ruby snap package](https://snapcraft.io/ruby) maintained by the Ruby core team which stays up-to-date.

+However, you might want to use a Ruby version manager to keep your dependencies in order and separate from your system Ruby.
-Recently, I have switched to using [RVM](https://rvm.io/).
+I have been using [RVM](https://rvm.io/) (alternatively, check [rbenv notes](https://evanwill.github.io/_drafts/notes/ruby-rbenv.html)).

 However, there can be some barriers because the way RVM functions isn't compatible with the default set up of Gnome terminal--either you can reconfigure, or do a little workaround by setting up a second terminal.

 ## Set up RVM on Ubuntu